 The applicant must:

-• have a minimum 3.0 GPA (Note: applicant must submit a transcript [official or unofficial copy])
+• have a minimum 3.0 GPA on a 4.0 scale or equivalent grading scale (Note: applicant must submit a transcript [either an official or unofficial copy])

-• have submitted on her/their behalf up to two letters of recommendation from professors and/or academic advisors on letterhead (Note: One of the recommendations must come from an ABWH member in good standing.
-The letters must be submitted via email directly from the recommender to the award committee.)
+• have submitted on her/their behalf at least one and up to two total letters of recommendation from professors and/or academic advisors on letterhead (Note: One of the recommendations must come from a current ABWH member in good standing.
+The letters must be submitted via email directly from the recommenders to the award committee.)

-To nominate an essay, please email PDF copies of the following items to the Hornsby Prize Committee at abwhhornsby@gmail.com (please write 2023 Hornsby Prize Nomination in the subject line):
+To nominate an essay, please submit PDF copies of all of the following items using the form at bit.ly/HornsbyApplication:

 • transcript (official or unofficial copy)

-• 1 letter of recommendation by an ABWH member in good standing
+• 1 letter of recommendation must come from a current ABWH member in good standing

-• Optional: 1 additional letter of recommendation from a professor and/or academic advisor
+• Optional: 1 additional letter of recommendation is allowed from a professor and/or academic advisor (Note: This person may or may not be a member of ABWH)

 Please direct any questions to abwhhornsby@gmail.com.